Efficiently Engage with Collaborative Notion Comments: Expert Tips and Strategies

 • Select Save as template.

 Whenever you need to reuse the template, simply choose it from the template menu in the comment window.
-This feature streamlines your workflow and maintains consistency in communication.
+This feature helps maintain consistency in communication and saves time when providing regular updates.

 Tips for Efficient Commenting in Notion